Ret. Gen. Avivi to Newsmax: Iran Will Soon Face 'Unconditional Surrender'

 Retired Israeli Brig.
-Gen. Amir Avivi said on Newsmax Saturday that Iran is heading toward "unconditional surrender," arguing that Israeli and U.S. military pressure has sharply degraded the country's leadership, weapons capacity, and command structure.
+Gen. Amir Avivi told Newsmax on Saturday that Iran is heading toward "unconditional surrender," arguing that Israeli and U.S. military pressure has sharply degraded the country's leadership, weapons capacity, and command structure.

 Avivi's comments on "Saturday Report" framed the conflict in sweeping terms, with the retired Israel Defense Forces officer portraying the joint campaign as decisive and saying the outcome now depends on timing rather than uncertainty.